Bakugan: Battle Planet: Development

 News on a relaunch of the Bakugan property first broke in late 2015 through an investor presentation conducted by Spin Master.
 Information on the project remained scarce until November 2017 when the company revealed that the new series would launch in 2018/2019.
 Shortly after, it was discovered that Spin Master had filed a trademark for the name "Bakugan Battle Planet".
 The following January, Corus Entertainment confirmed its Nelvana subsidiary would again collaborate with TMS Entertainment on the animated series.

-In preparation for the relaunch, Spin Master filed patent infringement lawsuits against Alpha Group, GuangZhou Lingdong Creative Culture Technology and Mattel for allegedly violating Bakugan patents in their Screechers Wild, Monster Hunter, Mecard and Beyblade Burst toylines.
+In preparation for the relaunch, Spin Master filed patent infringement lawsuits against Alpha Group, GuangZhou Lingdong Creative Culture Technology and Mattel for allegedly violating Bakugan patents in their Screechers Wild, Monster Hunter and Mecard toylines.
 Spin Master co-CEO Ronnen Harary stated that Bakugan would be reintroduced globally in 2019.

 In March 2018, Harary described the new animated series as utilizing an eleven-minute format.
 This was done at the request of broadcast partner Cartoon Network, who felt the original's 22-minute episode runtime would not appeal to the current generation of kids.
 A decision to include more comedic elements was also made.
 A promotional image for the reboot first surfaced in June 2018 through another Spin Master investor document.

-The company formally announced Bakugan Battle Planet on October 9, 2018.
-Spin Master revealed that the animated series would premiere the following December on Cartoon Network in the United States and Teletoon in Canada with the toys and online web-shorts following shortly after.
-Cartoon Network had also picked up the show for a 2019 launch in Latin America, EMEA, Australia and New Zealand.
-In Asia, the series would be distributed by TMS Entertainment with Takara Tomy handling the toyline.
+Spin Master formally announced Bakugan Battle Planet on October 9, 2018, announcing that Cartoon Network would broadcast the series in the US, Europe, MENA territories, Latin America, Australia and New Zealand, while Teletoon would air the series in Canada.
+Spin Master also announced that Cartoon Network Enterprises would once again be the franchise's licensing agent outside Asia.
+In Asia, TMS Entertainment would handle distribution of the series while Takara Tomy would handle the toyline.

 On October 16, 2019, it was announced that it was renewed for a second season titled Bakugan: Armored Alliance, which debuted in 2020.